roblanf/minion_qc/README.md

 ![channel_summary](example_output/RB7_A2/minionQC/channel_summary.png)

 #### flowcell_overview.png
 The 512 channels are laid out as on the R9.5 flowcell.
 Each panel of the plot shows time on the x axis, and read length on the y axis.
 Points are coloured by the Q score.
 This gives a little insight into exactly what was going on in each of your channels over the course of the run.
 You'll notice that in the example output for `RB7_D3` (the second plot below) you can see clearly that there was a bubble on the right-hand-side of the flowcell.
+The other thing of note in these plots is the frequent (and sometimes extended) periods in which some pores produce only very short, very low quality 'reads'.
+Our current best guess is that this is due to residual contaminants in our DNA extractions blocking the pores.
+A blocked pore looks like a change in current.
+And if the blockage is persistent (e.g. a large molecule just sitting blocking the pore, occasionally letting some current through) this could produce exactly this kind of pattern.
+Hopefully you don't see this in your samples.
+We work with plants, so this is the best we've been able to do so far.
 ![flowcell_channels_epb](example_output/RB7_A2/minionQC/flowcell_overview.png)
 ![flowcell_channels_epb](example_output/RB7_D3/minionQC/flowcell_overview.png)